 The-DHN handles personal information from a variety of sources.
 We hold information about Volunteer Healers, those requesting our help and those for whom our help is requested.
 Such information is disseminated to our volunteers only on a "need-to-know" basis.
 Because our members are spread across the world we cannot guarantee that information passed to us will be held on secure computers.
 However, we do encourage all our volunteers to adopt methods that will keep their machines safe from unwanted intrusion.

 We ask them to provide a name, which may be a pseudonym, their healing method and a contact e-mail address.
 Further information concerning their location and a back-up e-mail address is only necessary so that we can keep in contact when principal e-mail connections fail.

 When filling in the appropriate Request Form we ask for a name and a contact e-mail address but this is not obligatory.
 It just helps us to know that requests are legitimate and we can follow up the requests made of us.

 Those for Whom Our Help is Requested:

-Whilst many requests are made by the person seeking our help, some are made on behalf of those unable to contact us directly.
+Whilst many requests are made by the person seeking our help, many are made on behalf of those unable to contact us directly.
 A name, location and approximate age as well as the condition requiring attention is what we ask.
 Without this information there isn't much point requesting our help.
 We do prefer that those on whose behalf requests are made know that our assistance has been requested.

 Computers that hold personal details are required to comply with data protection laws in the country where the computer is located.
-Whilst we cannot ensure that our volunteers do comply with their national laws, we do encourage it.
-In any event, we will try to satisfy all enquiries from individuals who want to know what information we hold about them.
+Whilst we cannot ensure that our volunteers do comply with their national laws we do encourage it.
+In any event we will try to satisfy all enquiries from individuals who want to know what information we hold about them.